Warning Signs of a B12 Deficiency

 3. Hydroxocobalamin

 This form is naturally created by bacteria fermentation and is the main type that is found in food.
 It is easily converted into methyl-B12 within the body.
-This is often the form that is used with injections for B12 deficiencies and as treatment for cyanide poisoning.
+This is often the form that is used with injections for B12 deficiencies and as a treatment for cyanide poisoning.

 4. Adenosylcobalamin